 Are you team muffins or cupcakes?
 I have always been team muffin.
 Mostly because of the frosting, which is usually made with butter and powdered sugar.
 And the vegan version is often made with hydrogenated shortening, which is even worse.

-The first version of this recipe, had a vegan buttercream made with cashews, cacao butter and coconut cream, but the process was a bit too long (soaking cashews overnight, refrigerating coconut cream, etc.) and the cream was definitely too rich to pair with chocolate cupcakes.
+The first version of the Chocolate Cupcakes with Blackberry Buttercream, had a vegan buttercream made with cashews, cacao butter and coconut cream, but the process was a bit too long (soaking cashews overnight, refrigerating coconut cream,…) and the cream was definitely too rich to pair with chocolate cupcakes.

 This recipe might be one of the easiest recipe ever!
 Please make sure to sift the dry ingredients and to not over mix the batter.
-Fold in the blackberries very gently using a rubber spatula to avoid mashing them.
+Fold in the blackberries very gently using a rubber spatula or blender for smoothies to avoid mashing them.

 Chocolate and blackberry cupcakes